 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-- Day 1: Arrive in Brussels, and explore the city highlights
+- Day 1 of 3 days in Belgium Itinerary: Arrive in Brussels, and explore the city highlights

-- Day 2: Go on a day trip to Bruges (and Ghent)
+- Day 2 of 3 days in Belgium Itinerary: Go on a day trip to Bruges (and Ghent)

-- Day 3: Visit the cute city of Dinant
+- Day 3 of 3 days in Belgium Itinerary: Visit the cute city of Dinant

 - Optional Day 4: Spend one day in Antwerp